-The program code to read and to process the data of the power meter was created in the application by adding the Device Module MED\iEM3150\ModbusSL which is represented as a function template within the TVDA Device Module Library.
+The program code to read and to process the data of the power meter was created in the application by adding the Device Module MED PM3250 ModbusSL.

 The only configuration is the assignment of the slave address and the network ID to the associated variables (CONSTANTS) within the Add Function From Template dialog box.